 Argued: October 13, 2011 Opinion Issued: December 8, 2011

 "Consultations with legal counsel" are not considered "meetings" under RSA Chapter 91-A, New Hampshire's Right to Know Law.
 RSA 91-A:2, I(b).
 This is significant because gatherings which are not "public meetings" do not have to follow the ordinary requirements for notice, minutes and public access.
 This case explores for the first time the boundaries of what a "consultation with legal counsel" is.

 - But, It's Grandfathered!
-Six Common Myths about Nonconforming Uses, May 2008, New Hampshire Town and City
+Six Common Myths about Nonconforming Uses, New Hampshire Town and City, May 2008

-- Grandfathered - The Law of Nonconforming Uses and Vested Rights (2009 Ed .), H. Bernard Waugh, Jr., Gardner Fulton & Waugh, P.L.L.C. from the Fall 2009 OEP Planning and Zoning Conference
+- Grandfathered - The Law of Nonconforming Uses and Vested Rights (2009 Edition), H. Bernard Waugh, Jr., Gardner Fulton & Waugh, P.L.L.C. from the Fall 2009 OEP Planning and Zoning Conference

 - Pike Industries, Inc. & a. v.
 Brian Woodward & a.